nuuuwan/news_lk3_data/README.md

 *2024-07-31 05:55:58* · [`dailyftlk`](https://www.ft.lk/opinion/Human-Rights-Watch-charges-Sri-Lanka-authorities-target-religious-minorities/14-764945) · `en`

-The Sri Lankan Government’s loud claims of reconciliation ring hollow in the face of increasing
+The Sri Lankan Government’s loud claims of reconciliation ring hollow in the face of increasing suppression of minority religious and cultural identities

 Opines renewed UN Resolution needed to counter Government’s divisive campaign